Forth Nature Counts

 Making a Wildlife Record - Forth Nature Counts on iRecord

-SInce 2014, the Inner Forth Landscape Initiative has been on iRecord.
 If you make any nature records in the Inner Forth area, or across the UK (and you are not already submitting them to the NBN via other means) then give the Inner Forth iRecord form a go and share it with anyone else who might be interested!
-Enter your records at: http://www.brc.ac.uk/irecord/enter-inner-forth-records
+Enter your records (what, when, where) at: http://www.brc.ac.uk/irecord/enter-inner-forth-records

-If you are new to iRecord or wildlife recording, please download our handy 'how to' guide from the documents section below.
+If you are new to iRecord or wildlife recording, please download our tips sheet with three easy suggestions to get started with wildlife recording and take a look at our handy 'iRecord, How To? guide from the documents section below.

 If you plan to regularly record, then we suggest you create a free account on iRecord.
 This means you can explore the records you generate and look at what other people have recorded in your local area.